Jguer/yay/README.md

 * Narrow search terms (`yay linux header` will first search `linux` and then narrow on `header`)
 * Remove make dependencies at the end of the build process
 * Run without sourcing PKGBUILD
-* Limit runtime dependencies to subset of pacman dependencies

 ## Installation